rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-confirm-server-resize-for-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

-Confirm the server resize for the specified server.
+This operation confirms the server resize for the specified server.

 During a resize operation, the original server is saved for a period of time to allow roll back if a problem occurs.
 After you verify that the newly resized server works properly, use this operation to confirm the resize.
 After you confirm the resize, the original server is removed, and you cannot roll back to that server.
 All resizes are automatically confirmed after 24 hours, if you do not explicitly confirm, or revert, the resize.

 .. note::
    This operation is not available for OnMetal servers.